 Hi!
-I’m Kay and I want to welcome you to Cultivate My Heart!
+I’m Kay and I want to welcome you to Cultivate Heart-to-Heart Homeschooling!

 First, I want to know about you!
 Do you…

-- Do you ever feel overwhelmed with the responsibility of teaching your children, along with all of your other responsibilities?
+- Ever feel overwhelmed with the responsibility of teaching your children, along with all of your other responsibilities?

 - Sometimes ask “But what about me?”

-- Do you long to give from a place of abundance instead of scarcity?
+- Long to give from a place of abundance instead of scarcity?

-- Do you want to nurture loving, respectful, and fun relationships with your children as you teach?
+- Hope to nurture loving, respectful, and fun relationships with your children as you teach?

-- Do you like using a common-sense, natural approach to education?
+- Enjoy using a common-sense, natural approach to education?

-- Do you desire to prepare your children— their hearts, minds, and souls—for whatever God calls them to do?
+- Desire to prepare your children— their hearts, minds, and souls—for whatever God calls them to do?

-- Do you need some fresh ideas for teaching your students, but don’t want to buy a full curriculum?
+- Need some fresh ideas for teaching your students, but don’t want to buy a full curriculum?
 Or do you have a great curriculum and just want to feel confident that you can adapt it for your children?